 The "shoulder" seasons of spring and fall offer less expensive lodging—and more options, as the international crowds slow.
 Spring may be rainier, but you'll see more flowers.
 Fall generally offers drier weather than spring or winter and a changing autumn slideshow in the trees.

 Winter is quiet—stores have shorter hours (and some may even close for a few weeks).
 You can romantically enjoy winter storms pacing across the Puget Sound.
 At times, however, ferry service is disrupted due to weather conditions and seasonal demand.

 By ferry: Half the fun of a San Juan Islands trip is the journey, via car ferry.
 The Washington State Ferries ply Puget Sound waters daily, a sort of mini-cruise for enthusiastic locals and visitors.
 Snag a comfortable bench or table, but don't forget the binoculars—this is prime real estate for catching a glimpse of bald eagles and leaping orcas.

-The drive from Seattle to Anacortes takes about an hour and a half along I-5 north, then a quick 20-30 minute jog to the west along Highway 20 west.
-A direct ferry from Anacortes to Friday Harbor is an additional hour (not including line-ups); ferries stopping along inter-island routes take a little longer.
-Expect long lines in summer, and pack snacks and reading material accordingly.
-Your smartphone may even have a ferry app—check the online store for your device to see if Washington State Ferry.
+The drive from Seattle to Anacortes takes about an hour and a half along I-5 North, then a quick twenty to thirty minute jog to the west along Highway 20 West.
+A direct ferry from Anacortes to Friday Harbor is an additional hour (not including lineups).
+Ferries stopping along inter-island routes take a little longer.
+Expect long lines in the summer and pack snacks and reading materials accordingly.
+Your smartphone may even have a ferry app—check the online store for your device.